-The basic fee track includes up to 10 customer-executed activities and 1 teller-executed transaction per month.
+The basic fee track includes up to 10 customer-executed activities and up to 1 tellerexecuted transaction per month.
 The fee for this track is supervised and may not exceed NIS 10.

-- o In most cases, enrolling in the basic track is financially worthwhile for households compared to paying a fee for each transaction separately. - o One Zero Bank first published its fee schedule in December 2022. - o At Massad Bank and Yahav Bank, the actual cost charged to customers who are not enrolled in the basic track is lower than the basic track fee. - o Bank of Jerusalem raised its monthly basic track fee from NIS 6.5 to NIS 9.5 since the previous report.
+- In most cases, enrolling in the basic track is financially advantageous for households, compared to paying a fee for each transaction separately. - One Zero Bank first published its fee schedule in December 2022. - At Massad Bank and Bank Yahav, t customers who are not enrolled in the basic track pay less than the basic track fee.